Everest, an adoptable mixed breed in Sylva, NC image 1/6

 Everest's Story

-Meet Everest - a delightful terrier mix who’s about 2 and 1/2 years old and is ready to find her forever home!
-Weighing a healthy 40 pounds, this smart, playful girl sports a gorgeous, solid white coat and carries a heart full of love wherever she goes.
-She’s spayed, up-to-date on all her vaccinations, and already house-trained.<br/><br/>Everest gets along well with cats and other dogs.
-While Everest adores canine company, she can be cautious when first meeting new dogs from afar.
-Once introductions are handled calmly and gradually, she blossoms into a playful pal.
-On a leash, she’s enthusiastic and eager to explore.
-She may bark or pull a bit at first—especially if she spots other dogs at a distance—but with a patient handler, she quickly settles into a happy, well-mannered walk. <br/><br/>Everest is still building her confidence around men, so a female or mixed-gender household with patient male family members would be ideal.
-She also does not tolerate being crated, so she’ll need a home where she can have free access to a safe, comfortable space instead of spending time in a crate.<br/><br/>This energetic girl needs plenty of daily exercise to keep her mind and body happy - think long walks, active play sessions, and opportunities to romp in a secure yard.
-A home that can channel her enthusiasm into regular activity will help Everest thrive and continue growing in confidence. <br/><br/>If you’re looking for a loyal companion who’s as ready to learn as she is to love, Everest can’t wait to meet you.
-Fill out our adoption application here to get started: <br/>https://arfhumane.org/arf-adoption-application/
+Meet Everest—a delightful terrier mix, about 2½ years old, who’s ready to find her forever home!
+Weighing in at a healthy 40 pounds, this smart, playful girl sports a gorgeous solid white coat and a whole lot of personality.
+She’s spayed, up to date on vaccinations, and already house-trained, so she’s got the basics down pat.<br/><br/>Everest does best as the only dog in the home or in a household where she can confidently be the true alpha.
+She’s not one to share leadership duties, and she thrives when she doesn’t have to negotiate her status with other dogs.
+With people, though, she’s affectionate and loyal once she feels secure.
+She gets along well with cats and enjoys her human companionship very much.<br/><br/>When meeting dogs from a distance, Everest can be cautious and vocal, especially on leash.
+She may bark or pull at first, but with calm handling and clear guidance, she settles and refocuses.
+She’s enthusiastic about walks and loves exploring the world with her person by her side.<br/><br/>Everest is still building confidence around men, so a female or mixed-gender household with patient male family members would be ideal.
+She also does not tolerate being crated, so she’ll need a home where she can have free access to a safe, comfortable space rather than being confined.<br/><br/>This energetic girl needs daily exercise to keep both her body and brain happy—think long walks, active playtime, and room to stretch her legs in a secure yard.
+A home that can channel her enthusiasm into routine activity and structure will help Everest truly shine.<br/><br/>If you’re looking for a loyal, confident companion who knows what she wants and is ready to bond deeply with her people, Everest may be your perfect match.
+Fill out our adoption application here to get started:<br/>https://arfhumane.org/arf-adoption-application/

 How To Adopt